-According to ZipRecruiter, an information technology apprentice makes an average of $40,852 per year.
-The same report shows that the salary range for IT apprentices is between $20,500 and $97,500.
-These salaries are similar to professional salaries.
-The Bureau of Labor Statistics reports that median salaries for computer and information technology jobs range from $55,510 to $126,830.
+According to ZipRecruiter, an information technology apprentice makes an average of $41,548 per year.
+The same report shows that the salary range for IT apprentices is between $29,000 and $59,000.
+Once you have a few years of experience under your belt and land a full-time job, your salary will increase.
+The Bureau of Labor Statistics reports that the median salary for computer and information technology jobs is $97,430.

 Information Technology Apprenticeship Requirements

 Some IT apprenticeships may require you to have a bachelor’s degree.
-Some programs may ask that you already have experience working in IT because the curriculum will be advanced, or the program itself is intended for specific job levels within the field, such as a leadership or management role.
+Some programs may ask that you already have experience working in IT because the curriculum is advanced, or because the program is intended for specific job levels within the field, such as a leadership or management role.
 Make sure to check the prerequisites of the program before applying.

 Information Technology Apprenticeship Jobs

-Popular tech companies all over the country offer IT apprenticeships that provide intensive job training to upgrade their talent pipeline.
-The US Department of Labor recognizes some of these programs as essential to providing much-needed training for tech professionals.
-Once you complete your apprenticeship program, you will be included in a pool of talent that is qualified for bigger roles.
+Popular tech companies all over the country offer IT apprenticeship jobs and internships that provide intensive job training to upgrade their talent pipeline.
+The US Department of Labor recognizes some of these programs as providing much-needed training for tech professionals.
+Once you complete your apprenticeship, you will be qualified for bigger roles.

-The Amazon Technical Apprenticeship offers information technology apprenticeship programs targeted towards members of the military and veterans.
+Amazon offers information technology apprenticeships for members of the military and veterans.
 If you started learning IT during your service, then you may continue learning at Amazon.
 This apprenticeship is paid and you will learn from industry experts on your way to earning a certificate.

 Some of the roles that you may explore are associate cloud consultant, cloud support associate, solutions architect, and software development engineer.
 The length of the program depends on your chosen path, but the typical range is between 10 to 14 weeks.
 Once you complete your apprenticeship, you have a chance to be directly hired by Amazon or another big tech company.